-Student group Highest priority needs Students from low-income families The CSDE collects data on students who qualify for free/reduced lunch and will therefore consider those students to fall in the category of students from low-income families.
+Student group Highest priority needs Students from low-income families Learning acceleration, re-engagement, and attendance: The CSDE collects data on students who qualify for free/reduced lunch and will therefore consider those students to fall in the category of students from low-income families.
 Representing some of the lowest percentages for attendance and in-person learning, students from low-income families' learning has been significantly affected by the pandemic.
 Nearly twice as many students who receive free/reduced lunch are considered chronically absent this year compared to 2019-20.
 At times, the challenges students from low-income families face are compounded by other high-need factors, making the need for the CSDE to intervene even more urgent.
-Students from each racial or ethnic background used by the state for reporting purposes (e.g., identifying disparities and focusing on underserved student groups by race/ethnicity) The CSDE disaggregates attendance data based on racial and ethnic background.
-Attendance data reveal that Black/African American and Hispanic/Latino students have substantially lower attendance rates year-to-date (YTD) 2020-21 compared to the previous school year (94% dropping to 89%).
-When attendance rate is 90% or less, it can be interpreted to mean that, on average, that group of students is chronically absent, which also shows significant lost instructional time.
+CSDE will prioritize the use of the state-level set-aside to address unfinished learning in the context of grade-level work, assist districts in reengaging learners in an in-person learning setting, and focus on strategies to ensure continued attendance